 Likewise, organizations may experience harm as a result of a loss of PII maintained by the organization.
 Harm may include administrative burden, remediation costs, financial losses, loss of public reputation and public trust, and legal liability.

-- Allow you to see the records kept about you and provide you with the opportunity to correct inaccuracies in your records,
+6. Allow you to see the records kept about you and provide you with the opportunity to correct inaccuracies in your records; and

 The Privacy Act prohibits disclosure of these records without the written consent of the individual(s) to whom the records pertain unless one of the twelve disclosure exceptions enumerated in the Act applies.
 These records are held in Privacy Act ‘systems of records’ (SOR).
 A notice for each system of records is published in the Federal Register.
 These notices identify the legal authority for collecting and storing the records, individuals about whom records will be collected, what kinds of information will be collected, and how the records will be used.